One of the advantages of studying Spanish in Barcelona is the opportunity to alternate the library with a field trip to the beach.

 The final section of beaches in Barcelona comprises of Mar Bella, Nova Mar Bella, and Llevant.
-Mar Bella is known as a gay-friendly and clothing-optional destination and has recently begun to attract crews of wheeled youngsters owing to the installation of an impressive skate park.
+Mar Bella is known as being a gay-friendly and clothing-optional destination, and has recently begun to attract crowds of wheeled youngsters owing to the installation of an impressive skate park.
 If you plan to study with a canine companion, there is a designated zone for dogs to enjoy themselves in the sand at the Llevant beach.

 These beaches are the furthest from the center of the city, attracting fewer visitors, so you will be largely undisturbed if you would like to do some reading or exercises on your own.